 Robert was more interested in dating one of our employee's than the women he selected.
 Robert is an attorney and his letterhead states he has offices in New York, London, and Hong Kong.
 His comment that he was left homeless is outrageous.

-All About Singles Company Profile
+All About Singles Company Information

 - Company Name: